-Mix the baking soda and salt and pour down the drain.
-Pour the heated vinegar down the drain and immediately cover with a plug.
-The baking soda and vinegar will foam and bubble, so covering it will keep it contained to do it's work in the drain.
-Allow it to sit for 15 minutes, then flush with hot tap water or boiling water for 30 to 60 seconds.
+Mix the baking soda and salt; pour down the drain.
+Pour the heated vinegar down the drain and immediately cover it with a plug.
+The baking soda and vinegar will foam and bubble, so covering it will keep it contained to do its work in the drain.
+Allow it to sit for 15-minutes, then flush with hot tap water or boiling water for 30- to 60-seconds.

 HOMEMADE WINDOW AND GLASS CLEANER

-Between shower doors, mirrors, glass doors and outside windows, we can have a lot of surfaces that need our love on a regular basis.
-Start making your own homemade cleaner for them and be amazed at how clear, shiny and streak-free they are!
+Between shower doors, mirrors, glass doors, and outside windows, there are a lot of surfaces that need our love on a regular basis.
+Start making your own homemade cleaner and be amazed at how clear, shiny, and streak-free your surfaces can be!

 Combine everything in a spray bottle and gently shake to combine.
-Be amazed at how this homemade window and glass cleaner works!
+You'll be amazed at how this homemade window and glass cleaner works!

-Note: The dish soap is to help remove any grime, but a little goes a loooong way!
-Be very careful and only use 3 drops, max.
-If you're pre-scrubbing your shower doors or outside windows, feel free to leave the dish soap out.
+Note: Dish soap helps remove grime, but a little goes a loooong way!
+Use three drops, max.
+If you're pre-scrubbing your shower doors or outside windows, feel free to omit the dish soap from the recipe.

 HOMEMADE BATHROOM/SHOWER CLEANER